Aarti-panchal01/Budget-Buddy/README.md

 # 💰 Calm-cash-compass  - Personal Finance Tracker

-Welcome to **Budget Buddy**, your personal finance companion!
+Welcome to *Calm-cash-compass* , your personal finance companion!
 Whether you're a student managing pocket money or a working professional tracking your salary, this app helps you stay in control of your money.

 🌐 **Live Web App:** [Click Here to Use Calm-cash-compass  ](https://preview--calm-cash-compass.lovable.app/)